Help if your landlord is not registered

 This includes:

-Find out if your landlord is a member of the Housing Ombudsman Scheme
+Find out if your landlord is registered with us

-All social housing landlords must be registered members of the Housing Ombudsman Scheme - this includes:
+All social housing landlords must be registered members of the Housing Ombudsman Scheme.
+This includes:

 - housing associations